-Short-, Medium-, and Long-Term Sustainable Development Goals
+8.4.10.3 Short-, Medium-, and Long-Term Sustainable Development Goals

-SUSTAINABLE DEVELOPMENT GOALS (MEDIUM - LONG TERM) 2026-2028 SUSTAINABLE DEVELOPMENT GOALS - SHORT TERM (2025) The Company is expanding its production scale with new factories (Unitex and the Textile-Garment Alliance) to achieve economies of scale.
-Phase 2 of the Unitex factory is expected to increase the total capacity by 24,000 tons/year Implementing a solar energy project for the Unitex factory (rooftop solar and DPPA).
-Focusing on developing eco-friendly fibers (Recycle, Dope Dye, Recycle Plus, etc.) to meet the demand of both domestic and export customers.
-Increasing the proportion of eco-friendly products in production structure and revenue.
-Increasing the proportion of recycled fiber according to the target, from 44.5% in 2024 to 60%-70% by 2026-2027 in existing factories.
-Reducing carbon footprint emissions by minimizing electricity consumption at factories and increasing the use of renewable energy sources.
-Applying Al systems in production and implementing POC production control software in POY and DTY factories to enhance production efficiency, achieve high quality, and reduce waste.
-Applying automation technology in the packaging process.
-Researching and implementing an energy monitoring project to track electricity consumption, with an expected annual savings of 3-5% in electricity usage.
-Implementing monitoring and measurement of the environmental impact of products through Life Cycle Assessment (LCA).
-Phase 1 of the Unitex factory (36,000 tons/year) has been put into trial operation to optimize production capacity, will be put into commercial operation when all the requisite conditions are met.
-Enhancing the operational capacity of the solar energy project for the two factories in Trang Bang and Cu Chi by signing a DPPA contract with a strategic partner for the Trang Bang factory.
-Strengthening the promotion and sales of Recycled fiber products while improving product quality.
-The target proportion of recycled fiber in 2025 is 60.8% of the total revenue across all three factories: Trang Bang, Cu Chi, and Unitex.
-Accelerating research and development of new high-performance products such as Recycle Plus fiber, Quick Dry (moisture-wicking) fiber, CD fiber, Soft Package, and AAA products.
-Developing new color options for dope-dyed fiber, an environmentally friendly product.
-Strictly complying with production standards such as REACH 168, OEKO-TEX 100, GRS, and brand-specific standards to ensure consumer health and safety.
-Diversifying the customer portfolio to minimize the risk of dependency on a few key customers.
+SUSTAINABLE DEVELOPMENT GOALS (MEDIUM - LONG TERM) 20262028

+SUSTAINABLE DEVELOPMENT GOALS - SHORT TERM (2025)

+- ✓ The Company is expanding its production scale with new factories (Unitex and the Textile-Garment Alliance) to achieve economies of scale.
+Phase 2 of the Unitex factory (24,000 tons/year) has been put into operation. - ✓ Implementing a solar energy project for the Unitex factory (rooftop solar and DPPA). - ✓ Focusing on developing eco-friendly fibers (Recycle, Dope Dye, Recycle Plus, etc.) to meet the demand of both domestic and export customers. - ✓ Increasing the proportion of ecofriendly products in production structure and revenue. - ✓ Increasing the proportion of recycled fiber according to the target, from 44.5% in 2024 to 60%-70% by 2026-2027 in existing factories. - ✓ Reducing carbon footprint emissions by minimizing electricity consumption at factories and increasing the use of renewable energy sources. - ✓ Applying AI systems in production and implementing POC production control software in POY and DTY factories to enhance production efficiency, achieve high quality, and reduce waste. - ✓ Applying automation technology in the packaging process. - ✓ Researching and implementing an energy monitoring project to track electricity consumption, with an expected annual savings of 3-5% in electricity usage. - ✓ Implementing monitoring and measurement of the environmental impact of products through Life Cycle Assessment (LCA).

+- ✓ Phase 1 of the Unitex factory (36,000 tons/year) has been put into trial operation to optimize production capacity, with official operation expected in Q2 2025. - ✓ Enhancing the operational capacity of the solar energy project for the two factories in Trang Bang and Cu Chi by signing a DPPA contract with a strategic partner for the Trang Bang factory. - ✓ Strengthening the promotion and sales of Recycled fiber products while improving product quality. - ✓ The target proportion of recycled fiber in 2025 is 60.8% of the total revenue across all three factories: Trang Bang, Cu Chi, and Unitex. - ✓ Accelerating research and development of new high-performance products such as Recycle Plus fiber, Quick Dry (moisturewicking) fiber, CD fiber, Soft Package, and AAA products. - ✓ Developing new color options for dope-dyed fiber, an environmentally friendly product. - ✓ Strictly complying with production standards such as REACH 168, OEKO-TEX 100, GRS, and brand-specific standards to ensure consumer health and safety. - ✓ Diversifying the customer portfolio to minimize the risk of dependency on a few key customers.

-Key objectives in 2025
+8.4.11 Key objectives in 2025